RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Discussion

-In our user study, participants appreciated the simplicity of cards and the equal treatment of text and visualization.
-They also deemed the chunking of cards into scenes to be useful, although their feedback also included alternative approaches to the logical grouping of chart and text cards without imposing a linear order of cards.
-To this end, we could consider an affordance to assign a level of importance to individual metrics.
+\bstart{Extending the scene + card canvas for narratives about metrics} We did not reject the conventions of slide presentation software altogether: cards in \remixtape~are analogous to individual slides, with each slide containing either an interactive line chart or an interactive block of text.
+While our study participants generally appreciated the simplicity of cards, the equal treatment of text and visualization, and the chunking of cards into scenes, their comments also suggest that we could relax our imposition of a linear order of cards.
+To this end, we could assign a level of importance to individual metrics.
 For example, in Elshehaly~\etal's QualDash application~\cite{elshehaly2020qualdash}, a card-based dashboard specification involved assigning healthcare quality metrics to either a primary or secondary importance; while hidden by default, secondary supporting metrics in QualDash were revealed in an expanded card of a primary metric, an approach that could satisfy P3 and P4's related suggestions (\cref{sec:evaluation:findings}).

-The flexible organizing structure of comic strips~\cite{bach2018design,zhao2019understanding} is another alternative organizing scheme for metrics on a canvas.
-This approach is not incompatible with assigning importance levels to metrics, in that panels associated with secondary-class metrics could be smaller or less visually prominent, using other conventions for showing metrics beyond line charts, such as sparklines~\cite{tufte2006} or BANs~\cite{wexler2017}.
+The flexible \revision[organizing]{} structure of comic strips~\cite{bach2018design,zhao2019understanding} is another \revision[alternative]{(and possibly simpler)} organizing scheme for metrics on a canvas.
+This approach is not incompatible with assigning importance levels to metrics, in that panels associated with secondary-class metrics could be smaller or less visually prominent, using other conventions for showing metrics beyond line charts, such as sparklines~\cite{tufte2006} or BANs~\cite{wexler2017}. \textbf{Takeaway}: \textit{Consider scene + card-based presentations about metrics with cards of varying visibility and prominence.}

-\bstart{Opportunities for extending context-aware recommendation} Given our study findings, extensions or alternative approaches to recommendation will need to commit more fully to assumptions regarding how well-defined a user's narrative intent is at the outset of using the application.
-For less-defined narratives, in addition to recommending charts to include in a narrative, \remixtape~could potentially leverage ideas from prior work on narrative sequencing~\cite{hullman2013deeper,lan2021understanding} and perception-based sequential visualization recommendations~\cite{kim2017graphscape,lin2020dziban} to suggest compelling narrative sequences, perhaps by extending a partial narrative already under construction.